 If you wish to make a complaint about wrongdoing related to a federal general election, by-election or referendum, you are encouraged to contact the Commissioner of Canada Elections either:

 - By visiting our When Should I Complain? section

 - by postal mail:

 30 Victoria Street

-To make a complaint about an election officer, please contact the Office of the Chief Electoral Officer (Elections Canada).
+To make a complaint about the conduct of an election officer that does not constitute a contravention under these acts, please contact the Office of the Chief Electoral Officer (Elections Canada).